mahshidahmadian/heart-failure-ML/README.md

 # Heart Failure Prediction with Logistic Regression

-This is a class project for Course: OPER/STAT 636 - Machine Learning Algorithms, Virginia Commonwealth University, year 2022.
+This is a project for the Course of Machine Learning Algorithms, year 2022.

 ## Overview